kisscool62/datasciencecoursera/getting_data/README.md

 30 volonteers participate in getting data several activities.
 We will call it subjects.

-here is the original description better than the mine:
+Here is the original description better than the mine:
 Each subject performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 ==================================================================